-Review to ensure all forms as listed in Section 2, sub-section 2.7.3 of the RFSQ are completed, signed, and dated.
+Review to ensure all insurance requirements are met as set forth in subsection 2.7.4 of the RFSQ.

 3.1.4 Proof of Insurability (Section C)

 Review of the proof of insurability provided to ensure all insurance requirements are met as set forth in sub-section 2.7.4 of the RFSQ.